 Before you start shopping around for the best coverage at the best price, find out what’s covered by your building’s policy and what’s not.
 You'll also need to brush up on the minimum requirements of your building as well as your mortgage bank if you have one.
 New York City apartment insurance broker Jeff Schneider of Gotham Brokerage has the lowdown on that and more:

 1. Find out what, exactly, your building’s master insurance policy will cover

 Generally speaking, co-op and condo owners are responsible for everything from the ‘walls in’ and ‘concrete floors up,’ but each building’s master insurance policy can vary somewhat.
 In the event of a devastating fire, for instance, your building may only be obligated to give you back a plain concrete box to build upon; in other buildings, you are entitled to a very rudimentary apartment with basic kitchen and bathrooms.

-As a general rule, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
+As a general rule, says Schneider, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
 Figure on $200-300 per square foot to replace a total loss, or more for a very high-end job.

 2. Find out whether your building requires a minimum level of liability insurance